pinselimo/pinselimo.github.io/posts/2016-11-07-terratec-connect-n3-hack-part2.md

 arg 6: virian # still strange thing going on with the processor generation
 ~~~

-Changing the boot variables to: ```arg 4: init=/sbin/sh```
+Changing the boot variables to: ``arg 4: init=/sbin/sh``
-had the kernel panic, so i tried:  ```arg 4: init=/bin/sh```
+had the kernel panic, so i tried:  ``arg 4: init=/bin/sh``

 Et voilá we boot into the shell as root user:

 ![Root](images/conn_4.jpg)

-Unfortunately we also end up having a read only file system, so no password change via passwd but we can inspect the /etc/passwd and ```/etc/shadow``` file:
+Unfortunately we also end up having a read only file system, so no password change via ``passwd`` but we can inspect the ``/etc/passwd`` and ``/etc/shadow`` file:

 ![Passwd](images/conn_15.jpg)

 As we can see, there are some users w/o password and the root and Admin user share root privileges and the same hash.
 As with many of these devices, googling the hash reveals the password behind it way too easy.
-So now we can boot up the device normally, using the init process and login as root having a r/w file system.
+So now we can boot up the device normally, using the ``init`` process and login as root having a r/w file system.

 ### Exploring the jungle, looking for holes and bugs

-The first question i faced was, which gen's processor this thing runs under the hood, hidden away under the shield:
+The first question i faced was, which generation's processor this thing runs under the hood, hidden away under the shield:

 ~~~bash
 system type             : Atheros AR7240 (Python)